I'm Your Man (Wham! song): Background

-History
+Along with "Everything She Wants", "I'm Your Man" would subsequently be one of the few Wham! songs which Michael continued to perform regularly through the duration of his solo career.

+Chart performance

 "I'm Your Man" became Wham!'s third number one on the UK Singles Chart, but did not feature on a studio album, and was essentially an isolated single which was only followed up by a re-issue of the previous year's Christmas hit, "Last Christmas".

 The song also reached number three on the US Billboard Hot 100, prevented from further chart movement by Rocky IV soundtrack single "Burning Heart" by Survivor and "That's What Friends Are For" by Dionne and Friends.